JeremyHarwood/bratsimagealigner_casa/README.md

 If you have made use of this script, please cite Harwood, Vernstrom & Stroe 2019, MNRAS 491 803.

 **Note this is the CASA region file version.
-If you are using DS9 style region files, there is a seperate (easier to use) version available.**
+If you are using DS9 style region files, there is a separate (easier to use) version available.**

 This has primarily been created for use with the Broadband Radio Astronomy Tools (BRATS) but is a stand alone module and so can be used for any alignment purposes.